rav3ndust/PageGen/README.md

 # PageGen by rav3ndust

-generates HTML and CSS files for you to automate the building of the beginnings of your webpages.
+generates HTML and CSS files for you to easily automate the beginnings of a .html and .css template that you can edit to your liking.

 # the low-down